Kill List: Release

 The film's North American premiere was 12 March 2011 at SXSW in Austin.
 It was released to UK cinemas on 2 September 2011.
 IFC Films brought the film to video on demand 4 January 2012, and it received a US theatrical release 3 February 2012.
 It was released on home video in the UK on 26 December 2011 and 14 August 2012 in the US.

+In 2025, a new 4K UHD version was released on Blu-ray in the US and Canada by Severin Films.

 Reception

 Rotten Tomatoes, a review aggregator, reports that 77% of 87 surveyed critics gave the film a positive review, and the average rating was 7.1/10; the consensus is: "Kill List is an expertly executed slow-burn crime thriller that thrives on tension before morphing into visceral horror."
 Metacritic rated the film 67/100 based on 22 reviews.

 Total Film rated the film 5/5 stars and said that as well as being a horror film it was "also a mystery movie, a road movie and a grotesque riff on Arthurian legend, and is influenced as much by John Cassavetes, Alan Clarke and Ken Loach as Witchfinder General, The Wicker Man and The Blood on Satan's Claw" before concluding that "[a]uthentic dialogue, pitch-perfect performances and seductively scuzzy images comprise a film funny and bleak, tender and cruel, serious and 'out-there'.
 British horror has rarely hit these heights since the mid-'70s."
 Peter Bradshaw reviewed the film for The Guardian and compared it to The Wicker Man and The Blair Witch Project, but he also said that Kill List "often looks like a film by Lynne Ramsay or even Lucrecia Martel, composed in a dreamily unhurried arthouse-realist style that is concerned to capture texture, mood and moment", concluding that "[a]s far as British horror goes right now, Kill List is pretty much top of the range".
 Mark Kermode reviewed the DVD release for The Observer and stated that "[t]he end result is one of the most genuinely disturbing films of the year, a ruthless exercise in audience manipulation that will put even the most hardened genre fans through the emotional mangler" and he later named it one of his favourite films of 2011.
 Philip French of The Observer called the film an "edgy, mysterious thriller that begins in one generic mode and jumps, or modulates, into another".
 Tom Huddleston of Time Out London rated the film 5/5 stars and compared it to the work of Shane Meadows.
 Huddleston called the film "nerve-shreddingly effective" and predicted the film would top rankings of British films.